Crossings

 Busy street with cars passing over Zebra crossing

-This a formal pedestrian crossing point which features black and white painted stripes along the road, zig zags and flashing yellow lights.
-They are known as zebra crossings as the stripes resemble the coat of a zebra.
+This a formal pedestrian crossing point which is highlighted by black and white painted stripes, zig zags and flashing yellow lights.

 There needs to be recognised pedestrian crossing demand when considering this type of crossing.